kfcaio/kfcaio/README.md

 ### Abstract

-- 👨‍💻 I'm currently working full-time at **Digesto Pesquisa e Banco de Dados**
+- 👨‍💻 I'm currently working full-time at **Digesto Pesquisa e Banco de Dados (a Jusbrasil company)**
 - 🌱 Learning more about and studying: **Python, Elixir, Backend Development, Web Scrapping and K8s**
 - 💙 Interests: martial arts, cats and travel